helidon-io/helidon/docs/se/json/json.md

 ### JsonGenerator

-[`JsonGenerator`](/apidocs/io.helidon.json/io/helidon/json/JsonGenerator.html) is a streaming JSON generator that builds JSON output efficiently.
+[`JsonGenerator`][jsongenerator] is a streaming JSON generator that builds JSON output efficiently.
 It provides a fluent API for constructing JSON documents without building intermediate representations.

 #### What it’s used for